 Extensive Distribution Network.
 The Company has developed an extensive distribution network which complements its branding strategy and focus on the contractor-installed market segment.
 At June 30, 1998, the Company sold Trex through approximately 55 wholesale distribution locations.
 At the same date, the Company's distributors marketed Trex to approximately 2,000 dealer outlets, which directly service contractors and consumers.
-The Company selects distributors based upon their anticipated commitment to Trex, and the Company's distributors have appointed a Trex specialist, regularly conduct dealer training sessions, fund demonstration projects and participate in local advertising campaigns and home shows.
-These distributors sell Trex as their only non-wood decking alternative.
+The Company selects distributors based upon their anticipated commitment to Trex, and the Company's distribution network devotes significant resources to promoting and selling Trex.
+All distributors have appointed a Trex specialist, regularly conduct dealer training sessions, fund demonstration projects and participate in local advertising campaigns and home shows.
+These distributors generally sell Trex as their only non-wood decking alternative and agree in their distribution agreements with the Company not to market other wood/plastic composites with the same applications as Trex.

 Investment in Manufacturing Process and Product Development.
-Production of a non-wood decking alternative like Trex(R) requires significant capital investment, special process know-how and time to develop.
+Production of a non-wood decking alternative like Trex requires significant capital investment, special process know-how and time to develop.
 The Company has invested over \$23 million and five years in manufacturing process improvements, new product development and product enhancements.
 The Company's investment of time and capital has enabled it to increase its manufacturing line production rates by more than 200% since 1992, has facilitated the Company's development of new products and has produced improvements in the dimensional consistency, surface texture and color uniformity of the Trex product line.